KediDili/VanillaPlusProfessions/features.md

 Length of positive buffs increased.
 The length of the positive buffs are doubled.

-For Mod Authors: If you're adding a custom debuff, make sure you set its IsDebuff field to false.
+For Mod Authors: If you're adding a custom buff that's not a debuff, make sure you set its IsDebuff field to false.
 ### Healer (Lv15)
 Length of negative buffs decreased.
 The length of the negative buffs are halved.

-For Mod Authors: If you're adding a custom debuff, make sure you set its IsDebuff field to true.
+For Mod Authors: If you're adding a custom buff that's a debuff, make sure you set its IsDebuff field to true.
 ### Technician (Lv15)
 Grants invulnerability during special weapon cooldown.
 You will temporarily be invulnerable to any enemy attack while any of your weapons are on cooldown.